The MBA in Rural Healthcare consists of a core management curriculum, a core healthcare curriculum and a capstone program.

 Provides an overview of the technological responsibilities of a manager in the area of finding strategic solution, business process solutions, project management solutions and technology solutions to daily business problems.
 The use of technology in decision making, strategy and attainment of competitive advantage is discussed.
 Other topics include aligning technology with organizational goals metrics and accountability development, vendor selection, needs assessment, project planning and facilitating and technology enhanced/enabled communications.
 (Program Core Curriculum)

-Students will design and carry out a significant research project that includes a review of the literature, formulation of a problem statement or hypothesis, and the design and implementation of methods for the gathering and analysis of data.
-It is desirable for the research to include a significant international or multi-cultural dimension.
-They will write an academic report that includes their research methods, the results of their analysis, and a discussion of their conclusions.
+Students will design and carry out a significant research project that includes: reviewing the literature, formulating a problem statement or hypothesis, and producing an application that is appropriate to the topic of inquiry.
+They will write an academic paper that includes a description of their research methods, the results of their analysis, and a discussion of their conclusions.
 Students are given 16 weeks to complete the project after proposals have been approved.
-(Capstone Option)